legoman0701/Numworks-Modular-Raytracing/README.md

 And if it has `plane` it will be considered as an infinite plane and nothing else

+The spcript take 1 material per object and all the materials need to be just a Principled BSDF attached to a material output

 Next all the meshes in your scene need to be tris not quad to convert them you can use the triangulate modifier:
 First add the modifier the object